-William A. Maltese, Ph.D., chair

-Kandace Williams, Ph.D., track director
+William A. Maltese, Ph.D., chair Kandace Williams, Ph.D., track director

 The Cancer Biology track within the PhD and MSBS. in Biomedical Sciences program at the University of Toledo fosters young scientists to become cutting-edge researchers who understand the molecular genetic basis of cancer and to develop better therapies for the many forms of cancer.
 Students in the Cancer Biology track develop scientific thinking and laboratory skills to approach cancer research questions in ways that will best lead to success.
-Graduates of the Cancer Biology program move on to become successful scientists and leaders in academic, government, and industrial research settings.
+Graduates of the Cancer Biology program move on to become successful scientists and leaders in academic, government, and industrial settings.

 Cancer Biology PhD and MSBS students enroll in a first-year core curriculum that is designed to provide a foundation of knowledge for cutting edge research.
 The first-year curriculum provides students with a comprehensive overview of molecular and cellular biology, systems pathophysiology, modern research methodology, and statistical analysis.
 In addition, students complete laboratory rotations during the first two semesters to identify a Cancer Biology major advisor and laboratory for their thesis or dissertation research project.
 PhD students complete three rotations and then may join a Cancer Biology laboratory after the spring semester of their first year.
 MSBS students complete one rotation and may join a lab the beginning of spring semester of the first year.
 In year two and beyond, students take advanced courses, journal clubs, and seminars in Cancer Biology, but primarily focus on their thesis or dissertation research.
 Doctoral students in good academic standing may be supported financially by a tuition scholarship and stipend during their academic training.
 This financial assistance does not require the student to be a Teaching Assistant for undergraduates, thus enabling the student to more fully concentrate on his/her graduate program.
-However, teaching experiences can be arranged if a student desires that.
+However, teaching experiences can be arranged if a student desires this training as well.
 Cancer Biology PhD students generally complete the degree in approximately five years, whereas MSBS students average about 2.5 years.

 Most faculty members in the Cancer Biology track are the Department of Biochemistry and Cancer Biology in the College of Medicine & Life Sciences at the University of Toledo.
-Other faculty of other departments within the College of Medicine & Life Sciences or other colleges of the University.
+Other faculty have primary faculty appointments in other departments within the College of Medicine & Life Sciences or other colleges of the University.
 The laboratory facilities and shared equipment utilized by Cancer Biology faculty are state of the art.

+Fall Term (all are required)

 Course Course Name Credit Hours

 Introduction to Biomedical Research 0

-Current Problems a and Research Approaches (CPRA) in
+Current Problems a nd Research Approaches (CPRA) in

 BMSP6330/8330 CPRA in Protein Structure and Catalysis 2.5

 BMSP6340/8340 CPRA in Genes and Genomes 2.5

 BMSP6360/8360 CPRA in Cell Membranes 3

 BMSP6380/8380 Methods in Biomedical Sciences 3

 INDI6020/8020 "On Being a Scientist" 1

-BMSP6390/8390 Mentored Research (one 8 week lab rotation) ) 3
+BMSP6390/8390 Mentored Research (one 8 week lab rotation)) 2

-Total 15
+Total 14

+Spring Term (all are required)

 Course Course Name Credit Hours

 BMSP6310/8310 Systems Pathophysiology I 2.5

 BMSP6320/8320 Systems Pathophysiology II 2.5

 BMSP6350/8350 CPRA in Cell Biology and Signaling 3

-BMSP6390/8390 Mentored Research (two 8 week lab rotations) CABP6560/8560 Readings in Cancer Biology ERSITY OF
+BMSP6390/8390 Mentored Research (two 8 week lab rotations s) 4

+CABP6560/8560 Readings in Cancer Biology 1

+Total 13